 - There are various types of leave that may be available to an employee in Alabama.
 See Leaves of Absence.

 - Alabama does not have a general state family and medical leave law applicable to private employers.
 See Family and Medical Leave.

 - Alabama requires covered employers to provide unpaid family leave to eligible employees for the birth or adoption of a child.
 See Leave for Childbirth and Adoption.

 - An employee may take unpaid leave to respond to a subpoena to testify or to participate in the reasonable preparation of a criminal proceeding.
 See Crime Victim Leave.

 - An Alabama employer must allow an employee to take leave from work to serve as a juror, as long as the employee provides proper notice.
 See Jury Duty Leave.

 - An employer may not terminate an employee who is a member of a volunteer fire department of emergency medical service who is late or fails to report to work while responding to an emergency call.
 See Emergency Responder Leave.

-- An Alabama employer must grant leave to an employee who is an active member of the Alabama Armed Forces or a reserve component of the US Armed Forces while he or she is engaged in military services.
+- An Alabama employer must grant leave to an employee who is an active member of the Alabama Armed Forces or a reserve component of the US Armed Forces while they are engaged in military services.
 See Military Leave.

 - A covered Alabama employer must provide a limited leave for election officials.
-See Election Offical Leave.
+See Election Official Leave.

-- An employee may take leave to vote in any municipal, county, state or federal primary and/or general elections, as long as the employee provides reasonable notice to his or her employer.
+- An employee may take leave to vote in any municipal, county, state or federal primary and/or general elections, as long as the employee provides reasonable notice to their employer.
 See Voting Leave.